Zero Net Energy

 ZNE Residential Infographic

-The results of the effort was in the form of interactive, web-capable infographics for both single family homes and multi-family projects.
+The results of the effort were in the form of interactive, web-capable infographics for both single-family homes and multi-family projects.

 Certifications